Cystitis: Causes & Symptoms

-An infection can also develop if bacteria from the anus come into contact with the urethra, the tube that carries urine from the bladder (the most common bacteria to cause cystitis is Escherichia coli or E. coli).
+An infection can also develop if bacteria from the anus come into contact with the urethra, the tube that carries urine from the bladder (a common type of bacteria that causes cystitis is Escherichia coli or E. coli (v)).

 Since the female urethra is much closer to the anus than the male urethra, this is much more likely to cause cystitis in women.
 For instance, bacteria can be transferred during sex or during wiping after going to the toilet, or even while inserting a tampon or before having sex while inserting a diaphragm.

-Meanwhile, several things can cause damage or irritation to urethra that may lead to inflammation, including bladder or kidney conditions such as a kidney infection, fragranced soaps and other bath and body products, friction from sexual intercourse and having a catheter (tube) inserted into the urethra after surgery.
+Meanwhile, several things can cause damage or irritation to the urethra and may lead to inflammation, including bladder or kidney conditions such as a kidney infection, using fragranced soaps and other bath and body products, friction from sexual intercourse and having a catheter (tube) inserted into the urethra after surgery.

-The NHS also claims cystitis has been linked to recreation use of a drug called ketamine.
+The NHS also claims cystitis has been linked to recreation use of a drug called ketamine (vi).

 Other risk factors:

 According to the NHS, women who have been through or are going through the menopause may be more likely to develop cystitis, thanks to changes in the natural balance of bacteria in the vagina allowing potentially harmful bacteria to become more common and leading to infection in the urethra and bladder (vi).
 The lining of the urethra can also become thinner owing to lower levels of the hormone oestrogen during and after menopause.